 When I started investing there were a few simple rules that were told to me, and they still ring true to me.
-These three investment credo used to be the de facto standard, but not today.
+These three investment credo used to be the de facto standard, that seem to have been forgotten.
+I enjoy being contrary, and these ideas seem quite contrary to todays thinking.

 Don’t Invest It, If You Can’t Lose it